Roy Halladay: 2007–2009

 On April 6, 2009, Halladay made his team-record seventh straight Opening Day start for Toronto, defeating the Detroit Tigers.
 Halladay then also won his next two starts, on the road against Cleveland and Minnesota.
-Halladay lost his next game to Texas, giving up five earned runs over eight innings only to go on and win his next six games to bring his record up to 8–1 with a 2.75 ERA.
+Halladay lost his next game to Texas, giving up five earned runs over eight innings.
+He then rang up victories in his next six starts, giving him an 8–1 record with a 2.75 ERA.
 With season-ending injuries to planned 2009 Jays' starters Dustin McGowan and Shawn Marcum, and with #2 starter Jesse Litsch on the disabled list early in the season, Halladay led a staff of young, mostly inexperienced starters.
-Halladay was named the AL Player of the Week for the period ending May 17.
-Doc was 2–0 with a 1.13 ERA over 16.0 innings in his two starts the week prior.
+He was named the AL Player of the Week for the period ending May 17, having gone 2–0 with a 1.13 ERA over 16.0 innings in his two starts that week.
 In a game against the Los Angeles Angels of Anaheim on June 2, Halladay struck out 14 batters and threw 133 pitches, both career highs.
 On June 12, he left the game early because of a strained hip adductor muscle, commonly referred to as a pulled groin, and was placed on the 15-day disabled list on June 17.
 On July 5, he was selected to represent Toronto at the All-Star Game.
 On July 14, he started the All-Star Game for the American League, pitching two innings and giving up three runs, of which one was unearned.
 That year, he was named #7 on the Sporting Newss list of the 50 greatest current players in baseball.
 A panel of 100 baseball people, many of them members of the Baseball Hall of Fame and winners of major baseball awards, was polled to arrive at the list.

 As of the conclusion of his start on September 20, 2009, Halladay was tied for the second-longest streak in the American League that season with a 24-inning scoreless streak.
 Halladay finished the season with a 17–10 record, giving him a career win percentage of .660, good enough for 18th all-time.
 In December, Sports Illustrated named Halladay as one of the five pitchers in the starting rotation of its MLB All-Decade Team.